aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/how-to-detect-a-file-format-and-check-if-the-file-is-encrypted/_index.md

 ---

 {{% alert color="primary" %}}
-Sometimes you need to detect a file's format before opening it because the file extension does not guarantee that the file content is appropriate.
-The file might be encrypted (a password-protected file) so it can't be read directly, or we should not read it.
+Sometimes you need to detect a file's format before opening it because the file extension does not guarantee that the file's content is appropriate.
+The file might be encrypted (a password‑protected file), so it can't be read directly, or it should not be read.
 Aspose.Cells for JavaScript via C++ provides the [**FileFormatUtil.detectFileFormat(Uint8Array)**](https://reference.aspose.com/cells/javascript-cpp/fileformatutil/#detectFileFormat-uint8array-) static method and some relevant APIs that you can use to process documents.
 {{% /alert %}}

 The following sample code illustrates how to detect a file format (using the file path) and check its extension.
 You can also determine whether the file is encrypted.